Penelope Fillon: Career and political activity

 Shortly after their marriage, François and Penelope moved to Paris.
 In 1981, they relocated to her husband's home region of Sarthe.
 While her husband pursued his political career three days a week in Paris, Fillon remained at home with their growing family.

 For much of her husband's political career, Fillon stayed home to care for their five children, and when François was a government minister, the family resided in an apartment in Paris's 6th arrondissement.
 When he was elected Prime Minister of France in 2007, the family moved to the Hôtel Matignon, living there until his term ended in 2012.

 In 2014, her husband François Fillon chose not to run for re-election to the municipal council of Solesmes, Sarthe, the small commune of 1,500 people in which the Fillons reside.
 At the mayor's request, Fillon ran for his former seat, running as the Union for a Popular Movement candidate.
 She was elected, and has served on the council since 2014.

 2017 presidential election

 In 2017, François Fillon commenced his campaign for the French presidency.
 Fillon, who for much of her husband's political career had remained in relative obscurity, emerged to campaign for him and especially to try to reach the female vote, representing the movement "Women with Fillon".

 Personal life

-François and Penelope Fillon have five children: Marie (born 1982), a barrister, Charles (born 1984), a lawyer, Antoine (born 1985) and Edouard (born 1989), who both work in finance, and Arnaud (born 2001), who was a high school student.
+François and Penelope Fillon have five children: Marie (born 1982) and Charles (born 1984), both lawyers, Antoine (born 1985) and Edouard (born 1989), who both work in finance, and Arnaud (born 2001), who was a high school student.
 They also have three grandchildren.

 Fillon supports the Wales rugby team.